 Gas laws are those laws which describe the properties of gases with respect to temperature, moles, volume and pressure.
-The laws relate all these properties and help in the approximation for most of the gases.
-The laws basically describe the deviations in behaviour of gases as well.
+The laws related to all these properties and help in the approximation for most of the gases.
+In normal condition all gasses shows similar behaviour, variation occurs when the physical parameters such as temperature, pressure and volumes are slightly altered.
+The law basically describes the deviations in the behaviour of gases.
 The gas laws were formulated at the end of the 18th century and were a result of many different science experiments.

 There are many several types of gas laws, proposed by different scientists in different periods.
-While the laws have been named after the scientist who discovered it, the main thing to know here is to understand the relationship that is established by the different laws.
+While the laws have been named after the scientist who discovered it.
+The important thing to be aware of here is to understand the relationship between the different laws.

 We will look at all the gas laws below and also understand a few underlying topics.

 - Boyle’s law